68publishers/cookie-consent/README.md

 ### Translation settings

-The package comes with the default translations for following languages:
+The package comes with the default translations for the following languages:

 - [en](src/resources/translations/en.json)
 - [cs](src/resources/translations/cs.json)